wbryan78124/Ubuntu-18.04-server-xmr/README.md

-well thats all i got, i hope you made it this far and your machine is mining away for you if you find this guide useful or your so inclined feel free to make a donation feel free
+well thats all i got, i hope you made it this far and your machine is mining away for you if you find this guide useful or your so inclined feel free to make a XMR donation
 > 47NdA6LKkAPHQaHVBFaUF7WM8cK3BuC9y92CnJGTcZSyiggicnbNaYAHR3oeyVYdpCjcot9m4YfPr34cHB5Sed9Q9DzWwpr
 or come mine with us over at
 > MyO-XMR.com